11-Day Luxury Egypt Tour | Cairo, Nile Cruise, Upper Egypt & Red Sea

 Day 4 — Fly to Luxor · East Bank Temples

 Morning domestic flight to Luxor.
 Private transfer to your hotel.
 Karnak Temple in the afternoon with your Egyptologist: the largest religious complex ever built, added to by thirty successive pharaohs over 2,000 years.
 Your guide explains the construction sequence, turning what might otherwise be an overwhelming accumulation of pylons and columns into a legible political document — each addition a statement of power, each new court a pharaoh's claim on the city.
-The hypostyle hall, 5,000 square metres of 134 columns, the tallest 23 metres high, is the single most visually overwhelming interior space in ancient Egypt.
+The hypostyle hall, 5,000 square meters of 134 columns, the tallest 23 meters high, is the single most visually overwhelming interior space in ancient Egypt.
 Luxor Temple at dusk: the sandstone goes amber in the evening light.
 Built primarily by Amenhotep III and expanded by Ramesses II, it served as the setting for the annual Feast of Opet.
 The avenue of sphinxes leading north toward Karnak, reopened in 2021 after decades of excavation, is visible from the entrance.
 Dinner recommendation provided.

 Day 5 — Luxor: West Bank in Full ·